agsb/immu/arch/6502c/Notes.md

  - changed to use MITC
  - changed to use X and Y as index for stacks (parameter and return)
  - minimal use of pages, zero and one, for easy use external libraries
  - all stuff use absolute address and jump

  - bare minimal use real stack pointer SP
  - bare minimal use jsr/rts for relative BIOS routines
- - 16 bits pseudo registers (as in SWEET16): DS, RS, T, N, W, C, at page zero
+ - 16 bits pseudo registers (as in SWEET16): TOS, NOS, WRK, at page zero
  - 8 bits safe registers for A, Y, X, S, P, H, at page zero
  - stacks goes downwards, uses X and Y for index